BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Anduril, Flame of the West** `ACTIVE`

-Elven hand-and-a-half weapon, never needs more than a 4+ To Wound, or a 3+ if using Anduril as a two-handed weapon.
+Elven [hand-and-a-half weapon][Hand-and-a-half Weapon], never needs more than a 4+ To Wound, or a 3+ if using Anduril as a [two-handed weapon][Two-handed Weapon].

 - **"Stand, Men of the West"** `PASSIVE`

-Friendly models treat Aragorn as a banner with a range of 6".
+Friendly models treat Aragorn as a [banner][Banner] with a range of 6".

 </div>

 ---
 <div class="unitCard" markdown>

 ### ELENDIL [175 POINTS]